-Call me shallow but when I’m not wearing makeup, I lack my usual confidence.
-If I run out of the house bare faced, I don’t talk to people as much and I’m not nearly as out going.
-Granted my “makeup” isn’t just a little swipe of concealer and a little mascara and lip balm.
+Makeup gives us a confidence boost, helps us look put-together and alive and is just plain FUN.
 Since I hit puberty and my skin went berserk, I wear NOTHING or I wear foundation, eye makeup, eye liner, mascara, blush and lipstick.
-Creating a ten minute busy mom makeup routine (as I call it) with Maskcara products has been a God send and I’m not exaggerating.
+Creating a ten minute busy mom makeup routine (as I call it) with Seint products has been a God-send and I’m not exaggerating.

 **I did actually time myself this week when prepping this post and it took me exactly ten minutes!**

 As a disclaimer, I am not a rep for this company.
-My dear friend and cohort Jennifer Hoffman is, however, and does my MakeUpdate appointments with me as well as color and image events.
+My dear friend and cohort Jennifer Hoffman is, however, and does makeup lessons and application for my MakeUpdate appointments with me, as well as color and image events.
+Her website is here.

-But photo shoots are special occasions and it definitely took longer than ten minute so let’s focus on the way Maskcara products simplify your mom makeup routine!
+But photo shoots are special occasions and it definitely took longer than ten minute so let’s focus on the way Seint products simplify your mom makeup routine!

-There are three main things I love about Maskcara makeup:
+There are four main things I love about Seint makeup:

 - With only THREE shades, I can highlight and contour (they call it HAC, explained below) effortlessly and fill in my brows AND line my lips!
 And it’s all in one compact!